Foot X Ray Pittsburgh

 Instead of X-Ray energy, MRI exams use magnetic pulses to obtain images.
 Much as with CT scans, MRI exams use a highly adjustable donut-shaped ring.
 In this way many different “slice” images are obtained from many different angles.
 Also like CT, the patient must lie very still while the MRI exam is taking place.

 Just as with CT scans and digital X-Rays, MRI images can be stored on a computer.
-This means that your doctor has immediate access, and that the image files can be sent electronically to other doctors for review.
+This means that your doctor has immediate access.
+The image files can be sent electronically to other doctors for review.

 Bone scans are specialized tests performed solely to detect bone conditions.
 In particular, this type of exam helps diagnose and monitor cancer which has spread to the bones.
 They also give information on processes like infection and arthritis.
-Unlike other imaging techniques, bone scans show what’s happening inside the bone, and can identify regions which have too much or too little blood flow.
+Unlike other imaging techniques, bone scans show what’s happening inside the bone.
+They can identify regions which have too much or too little blood flow.

 This provides your doctor with critical information.
 “Hot” areas can regions of rapid bone growth, including bone cancer.
 They also show areas where the bone is being remodeled, as with a healing fracture.
-“Cold” areas indicate impaired blood flow, which can suggest bone damage such as infection.
+“Cold” areas indicate impaired blood flow.
+This may suggest bone damage such as infection.
 In all cases, areas of dead or dying (necrotic) bone must be removed as quickly as possible. infection or other damaging processes

 Bone scans excel at detecting conditions such as cancer months before other imaging techniques.
 This allows treatment to begin earlier, and can greatly improve a patient’s outcome.